Fort Lauderdale Strikers (2006–2016): Venue

 The Strikers currently play their home games at Central Broward Stadium in Lauderhill, Florida.
 Built in 1959 as an athletic facility for local high schools, Lockhart Stadium was the home of the original Fort Lauderdale Strikers of the original North American Soccer League, as well the now-defunct Miami Fusion of Major League Soccer.
 The Strikers announced in December 2012 that they would like to see Lockhart Stadium renovated, or build their own soccer specific stadium.
 The Strikers moved to Central Broward Stadium after their lease with Lockhart ended in 2016; the Striker's final game at Lockhart was a 1–0 win over Jacksonville Armada FC on July 30, 2016.

 During their five years in the USL, the old Miami FC played at various stadiums in the greater Miami area, including Tropical Park Stadium, Miami Orange Bowl and FIU Stadium.

 In a historical note, the Strikers have hosted the first NASL games for FC Edmonton in 2011 and Ottawa Fury FC in 2014.
 Lockhart Stadium in Fort Lauderdale also hosted the first road game for the Indy Eleven expansion team (after playing their first two matches at home in Indianapolis).

 Club culture

-The Fort Lauderdale Strikers have strong support among young people in South Florida.
-The "Club of supporters" is growing in the last years, mainly in some universities of Broward County.
+The Fort Lauderdale Strikers had strong support among young people in South Florida.
+The "Club of supporters" was growing in the last years, mainly in some universities of Broward County.

 Miami FC used to use cheerleaders from FIU.
-The Strikers do not have cheerleaders, though the club has an official dance team that performs before games and at halftime.
+The Strikers did not have cheerleaders, though the club had an official dance team that performed before games and at halftime.